SagiSatish/Ryuanime_Downloader/README.md

 Ryuanime_Downloader
 ========
 Quick and dirty script to download Anime from ryuanime.com .
 This script can download entire series or range of episodes.
 I haven't tested it properly.
+This is still in beta so things may break sometimes.
 Try at your own risk.
 This script depends on the [aria2c](https://github.com/aria2/aria2).
 Make sure to install all the dependencies before running the script.